UCL-EO/geog0111/README.md

 ### Using the course notes

 We will generally use `jupyter` notebooks for running interactive Python programs.
+If you are takinbg this course at UCL, follow the instructions on [UCL installation and running](Install.md).